Requirements for the M.S. and Ph.D. Degrees in Geoscience

 (c) within three years after attaining his or her Master’s degree at UW-Madison.

 Any candidate who has not satisfied these requirements may be considered not to be making satisfactory progress toward a degree.
-Completion of the minor is certified by the signature of the appropriate professor (the minor professor or the Department Chair) on the preliminary examination warrant.
+Completion of the minor is certified by the signature of the appropriate professor (the minor professor or the Geoscience Graduate Studies Chair) on the preliminary examination warrant.

-C.1.7.2 The purpose of the preliminary examination is three fold:
+The purpose of the Preliminary Examination is three fold: